Old Black Canyon Highway

 Old Black Canyon Highway Highlights

 Today this dirt trail gives access to private property and the Black Canyon hiking trail, but also leads you south to a very skinny, winding, and hilly off-road trail; not too different from how it's was described in the 1930's.
-Old maps also show it continued through parts of today's Table Mesa Recreation Area (likely 9999 Trail), and a town call Gillett that is now a section of private property in the same area, near the Agua Fria River.
+Old maps also show it continued through parts of today's Table Mesa Recreation Area (likely AZCO Mine Road), and a town call Gillett that is now a section of private property in the same area, near the Agua Fria River.

 Old Black Canyon Highway is one of the more difficult paths into the Table Mesa Recreation Area with the most challenging part consists of sharp switchbacks on a narrow trail surrounded by cliffs, making it unsuitable for larger trucks and trailers.